occopus/docs/sphinx/source/user/setup.rst

     ``infobroker``

-    The ``Information Broker`` is a component providing a simple interface for serving data by any components in the OCCO architecture.
+    The ``Information Broker`` is a component providing a simple interface for serving data by any components in the Occopus architecture.
 The modules serving as information provider can then be congregated into a hierarchy to realise a distributed architecture of information provider components.
-In OCCO, all the components are information provider in this architecture, therefore the default configuration is as follows:
+In Occopus, all the components are information provider in this architecture, therefore the default configuration is as follows:

     .. code::